michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 **Coordinator failure**

 Once a participant has received a prepare request and voted "yes", it must wait to hear back from the coordinator.
 If the coordinator crashes or the network fails, the participant can do nothing but wait.
-It's transaction is called *in doubt* or *uncertain*.
+Its transaction is called *in doubt* or *uncertain*.

 #### Distributed Transactions in Practice